tomazvila/rustiminator/README.md

 # Rustimenator

-A REST API for managing tags built with Rust, Axum, and SQLite.
+A REST API for managing tags and tasks built with Rust, Axum, and SQLite.

 ## Setup